deovero/ss-gtm-proxy/README.md

 - Update `~/httpdocs/gtm/config.php` with the path to your GTM server, for example `https://gtm-docker-server.domain.com/prefix`

 ### 3. Verify

+- Visit https://yourwebsite.com/gtm/healthy, this should also show `ok`
 - Visit https://yourwebsite.com/g/healthy, this should show `ok`
-- Visit https://yourwebsite.com/gtm/healthy, this should also show `ok`
+- Visit https://yourwebsite.com/gtag/healthy, this should show `ok`

 ### 4. Configure GTM
 I assume you already know how Server Side GTM works.